nathandao/coffee-drip-scale/README.md

 **Calibrate the load cell & flash the scale sketch**

 The calibration is needed only once to figure out the CALIBRATION_FACTOR that is specific to your load cell.
-To do this, follow instruction in the `./SparkFun_HX711_Calibration/SparkFun_HX711_Calibration.ino` file
+To do this, follow instruction in this file: `./SparkFun_HX711_Calibration/SparkFun_HX711_Calibration.ino`

-After that, update the `CALIBRATION_FACTOR` number in `coffee_scale_btserial/coffee_scale_btserial.ino` file.
-Flash your Wemos with that value.
-You should now have a Bluetooth device named `Coffee Scale` that constantly writes to the Bluetooth Serial connection readings of the scale.
+Then, update `CALIBRATION_FACTOR` number in `coffee_scale_btserial/coffee_scale_btserial.ino`.

+Finally flash your Wemos again with `coffee_scale_btserial/coffee_scale_btserial.ino`.

+Now the scale readings can be access via a Bluetooth Serial connection with the device "CoffeeScale".

 ## Web interface

-Make sure you have NodeJS install, and have the Wemos powered on beforehand.
+Power on the Wemos.

-The software will prompt for your sudo password, since it would need access to the computer's Bluetooth device. **Make sure you know what the code is doing before running this command.
-I won't be responsible for any damage or security breach if they happen because of this.**
+When starting the web application, you will be prompted for sudo password, which is needed for the backend to access the computer's Bluetooth device. **Because of that, make sure you know what the code is doing before running this command.
+I won't be responsible for any possible damage to your computer or security breach.**

 Once the application started, the app will opens the link `http://localhost:8080` automatically in your web browser after successfully connected to the Wemos board.

 ```
-# Enter the ./web directory
+# enter ./web directory
 cd ./web

-# Install the dependencies
+# install dependencies
 npm i

 # build the frontend and start the web application.